 The BEST Blueberry Muffins — These are hands down the best homemade blueberry muffins EVER.
 They’re fluffy and moist thanks to the addition of sour cream in the batter.
 Not to mention they’re bursting with fresh blueberry flavor.
 These are bound to be your new favorite muffins!

-Extra Soft and Moist Blueberry Muffins
+Moist Blueberry Muffins with Sour Cream

+It’s been about a year since my last blueberry muffin recipe.
 So I began my seemingly annual quest to create the softest, moistest, and best blueberry muffins.

-I don’t know if this recipe ‘beats’ my last since they’re different in terms of taste, texture, and ingredients, but they’re both excellent.MY OTHER RECIPES
+I don’t know if these moist blueberry muffins ‘beat’ my last since they’re different in terms of taste, texture, and ingredients, but they’re both excellent.

 For a jumping off point, I turned to one of my favorite cookbooks for classic recipes, The New Best Recipe from the editors of Cook’s Illustrated.
 It’s a 900+ page Bible and if you don’t have it, it’s well worth the $20 bucks for a classic cookbook with so many recipes, and all tested a million different ways right down to what does an extra egg yolk or one extra quarter cup of sugar do to the final result.

 Although I normally swear by buttermilk (or Greek yogurt) and oil to keep cakes, muffins, and quickbreads moist, there’s no buttermilk, oil, and only one-quarter cup of melted butter in these homemade blueberry muffins.
 Pretty amazing.